barell/json-rpc/README.md

 # JSON-RPC Server

-Welcome to JSON-RPC Server library written in PHP 5.5 and higher and fully supporting the [JSON-RPC 2.0 specification](http://www.jsonrpc.org/specification).
+Welcome to JSON-RPC Server library written in PHP, compatible with version 5.5 and higher and fully supporting the [JSON-RPC 2.0 specification](http://www.jsonrpc.org/specification).
 It can work with incoming connections over HTTP using POST method but can be easily extended to read from any input.

-Current version: **1.0.3**
+Current version: **1.0.4**

-Release date: **2017-05-15**
+Release date: **2017-05-17**

 License: **MIT**